How Can We Train Deep Learning Models Across Clouds and Continents? An Experimental Study: Multi-cloud Performance

 With the multi-cloud experiments from this section, we want to evaluate the following scenarios: First, partially switching from one provider to another without stopping the training.
 Second, scaling resources in the same region when one of the cloud providers is already at capacity for spot-priced VMs or the current price is too high~\cite{9975369}.
 We know from ~\Cref{sec:geodistributed-performance} that scaling resources in the same location can significantly improve performance, which may only be possible using additional cloud providers.

 \textbf{Experimental design}.
-To enable a fair comparison between the different cloud providers, we rented hardware as identically as possible in the same region.
-We used each provider's default settings and only changed the hardware specifications.
-For GC, it is the same instance as in ~\Cref{sec:geodistributed-performance}, the \texttt{n1-standard-8} in \texttt{us-west1}, with eight cores and 30 GB RAM.
-At AWS, it is a \texttt{gd4n.2xlarge} instance with eight cores and 32 GB in the \texttt{us-west-2c} region.
+To enable a fair comparison between the cloud providers, we rented hardware most similar to each other in the same region.
+We used each provider's default settings and only changed hardware specs.
+For GC, it is the same instance as in ~\Cref{sec:geodistributed-performance}.
+At AWS, it is a \texttt{g4dn.2xlarge} with eight cores and 32 GB in the \texttt{us-west-2c} region.
 Unfortunately, we had to make two compromises with Azure.
 There was only the combination of four cores and 30 GB RAM (\texttt{NC4as\_T4\_v3}), and there were no T4 GPU resources available in the \texttt{us-west}, so we had to fall back to \texttt{us-south-2}.

-The network profiling between all cloud providers in ~\Cref{table:multicloud-network-profile} shows that their intra-cloud connectivity is comparably fast with 6.4, 4.9, and 7.6~Gbits for GC, AWS, and Azure, respectively.
-All connections are mostly symmetric, with inter-cloud connectivity between GC and AWS providing up to 1.8~Gbits and a ping of 15.3ms, indicating that while they are likely not in the same data center, they are close to each other and connected to the same Internet exchange point.
-However, connectivity to Azure could be better since it operates in a different zone, with a bandwidth of 0.5~Gbits and a ping of 51ms.
+The network profiling between all cloud providers in ~\Cref{table:multicloud-network-profile} shows that their intra-cloud connectivity is comparably fast with 6.4, 4.9, and 7.6~Gb/s for GC, AWS, and Azure, respectively.
+All connections are mostly symmetric, with inter-cloud connectivity between GC and AWS providing up to 1.8~Gb/s and a ping of 15.3ms, indicating that while they are likely not in the same data center, they are close to each other and connected to the same Internet exchange point.
+However, connectivity to Azure could be better since it operates in a different zone, with a bandwidth of 0.5~Gb/s and a ping of 51ms.

-Our experimental setup consists of four GPUs with different contributions from each cloud provider.
+Our experimental setup consists of four GPUs with equal contributions from each cloud provider.
 D-1 is the baseline with four GPUs at GC, D-2 with two GPUs each at GC and AWS, and D-3 with two GPUs at GC and Azure.
-We compare the impact of moving two of the four VMs to a different cloud provider to see the impact on cost and throughput.
+We compare moving two VMs to a different cloud provider to see the impact on cost and throughput.

 \textbf{(1) No inter-cloud throughput penalty}. ~\Cref{fig:multi-cloud-performance} shows the throughput and granularity of each multi-cloud experiment.
 CV and NLP runs have essentially identical throughput regardless of the combination of cloud providers.
 Only the D-3 experiments show a very slight slowdown in communication time, reflected in the lower granularity score (\Cref{fig:multi-cloud-granularity}) of 12.72 in CV and 1.99 in NLP compared to the D-1 baseline scores of 14.48 and 2.73, respectively.
 Actual throughput was between 1-2\% slower than the baseline, which is negligible and only related to the slightly worse connection to the Azure data center.
 These results confirm our observation from ~\Cref{sec:geodistributed-performance} that network connectivity determines scalability, and one can easily train in a multi-cloud scenario.